 8. Be kind to yourself

 Give yourself a break and look for things to laugh about.
 Reward yourself when you’ve worked hard.
-Take some guilt-free time to do something you really enjoy.
+Take some guilt-free time to do something you really enjoy, like visiting a museum, drawing, watching a favourite movie, or taking a relaxing bath.

 9. Do activities you enjoy